Arts / What’s on and where in Canberra this weekend? - Canberra CityNews

 Workshops and classes:

-THE Makers Collective is a supportive community of makers and creatives who aim to empower women around the world to pursue creativity in business and in life.
-It is offering scholarships to the Makers Academy for online courses in business fundamentals, graphic design and photography, along with live workshops.
+THE Makers Collective is offering scholarships for people to attend the Makers Academy and complete online courses in business fundamentals, graphic design and photography, along with live workshops.
 Applications by May 12 themakerscollective.com.au

 SCOTTISH country dance classes for beginners will be held at St Andrews Presbyterian Church Hall in Forrest from 6pm to 7.15pm on Wednesday evening until June 7.
 Cost $6 per class.
 For more information visit rscds-canberra.org/ or phone Gill on 6281 1825.